Casual vacancy: New Zealand

 Since 2020, the New Zealand House of Representatives has 72 seats whose members represent geographical constituencies, and at least a further 48 seats selected from party lists.
 A vacancy in any of the 72 "electorate seats" is filled through a by-election.
 The writ for the by-election must, in most circumstances, be issued within 21 days of the notification of the vacancy.
 A by-election is not required if Parliament's three-year term is due to expire within six months.

 "List seats" supplement electorate seats for proportional representation following a general election.
 However, if an electorate seat changes parties after a by-election, it disrupts Parliament's proportionality.
 By contrast, a vacancy in a list seat is filled by the next available candidate on the list submitted by the party entitled to that seat, so proportionality is unaffected.

 United States

 The term "casual vacancy" is not commonly used in the United States.
 A vacancy in the United States House of Representatives is filled by a special election.
 The Constitution requires the executive authority (i.e. the governor) of the state concerned to issue writs of election.

-The seventeenth amendment provides that vacancies in the United States Senate filled by an appointment by the governor unless the legislature of the state concerned has passed a law providing some other means to fill the vacancy, such as a popular election.
+The seventeenth amendment provides that vacancies in the United States Senate be filled by an appointment by the governor unless the legislature of the state concerned has passed a law providing some other means to fill the vacancy, such as a popular election.